 The investigators note that the data on these healthcare cohorts show that shingles is associated with an almost 40% higher chance of stroke, with the risk lasting more than a decade.
 They suggest that shingles vaccination might prove protective for both stroke and dementia, but they call for further studies to confirm that link.

 By the way, one of the people involved in this study was Walter Willett, MD, Dr. P.H.
 He is one of the most well regarded epidemiologists and nutrition scientists in the world.
-He is a frequent guest on The People’s Pharmacy syndicated radio show and is also the recipient of The People’s Pharmacy Award for Excellence in Research and Communication for the Public Health.
+He has been a frequent guest on The People’s Pharmacy syndicated radio show and was also the first recipient of The People’s Pharmacy Award for Excellence in Research and Communication for the Public Health.

 Here is how the authors of the study, including Dr. Willett, introduce their research.